 Configure the shipping details for the return label.

-Click Create Return, or click the arrow to Create + Email PDF to email a copy of the return label to your customer.
+Select Email Label then click Authorize & Email to email a copy of the return label to your customer,

-You should now see the Return Record beneath the Shipment Widget in the Order Details screen.
-The return record will also be listed in the Shipping tab in the Returns grid.
+You should now see the Return Record in the Shipments section of the Order Details screen.
+The return record will also show in

 If you did not email your customer a copy of the return label when the label was created, but want to send them one now, follow the steps below: